Chris White & Mike Jercinouic & Their Dog, Baily - Belgium Shepherd

 Our training methods are based on the science of animal behaviour and learning theory.
-We offers one-on-one sessions in the client's home or in our Training Center in Montague, MA.
-Our group classes are kept small so we can more effectively give each human/dog team the attention they need to succeed in their training goals.
+We offer one-on-one sessions in the client's home or in our training center in Montague, MA.
+Our group classes are small so we can more effectively give each human/dog team the attention they need to succeed in their training goals.

-She began working with domestic dogs in Philadelphia, PA where she worked at the Veterinary Hospital at the University of Pennsylvania in the Behaviour Clinic.
-She held a position there for 2 years during whish she co-developed a Puppy Problem Prevention Program with Lois Hall.
+In 1991, Elise began working with domestic dogs in Philadelphia, PA where she worked at the Veterinary Hospital at the University of Pennsylvania in the Behaviour Clinic.
+She held a position there for 2 years during which she co-developed a Puppy Problem Prevention Program with Lois Hall and Dr. Karen Overall.
 During this time Elise was also studying Animal Behaviour and Learning Theory at the University of Pennsylvania, as well as working with well known author and behaviourist, Steve Lindsay.
-Elise and Anne Marie Forde developed the Puppy Head Start program which is implemented in classes at Canine Head Start.

 Prior to moving to Massachusetts where she pursues her Ph.D. in Animal Behaviour, Elise worked as an animal behaviour consultant in Philadelphia, PA.
 Since 1996 Elise has been located in Montage, MA.
 After completing her fieldwork on Chilean foxes, she opened her training center and began providing group classes, as well as individual evaluations and one-on-one training sessions.

-Elise believes that anyone working in the field of dog training and behaviour must have a solid knowledge of animal behaviour and learning theory are the fundamental tools for helping humans and dogs to live happily together.
+Elise believes that a solid knowledge of animal behaviour and learning theory are the fundamental tools for helping humans and dogs to live happily together.
 Her work is based on positive reinforcement and behaviour modification training.

 Elise McMahon is certified in Pet CPR & First Aid and is a CGC evaluator.

 After many dog-less years, at last the time was right for having a dog in my life again.
 Preparing for rearing a puppy, I discovered the world of dog training based on science, positive reinforcement and relationship building.
 I was fascinated by the research that has dramatically changed our understanding of dogs and what makes them tick.

 Raising Mattie, my wonderful Australian Shepherd, wasn’t quite as unencumbered, however, as I had imagined.
 Instead, he set me off on a steep learning curve.
 Mattie turned out to be a sensitive and shy puppy.
 His timidity expresses as reactivity to strangers and has presented us with some challenges.
 Trying to figure out how to help us cope more effectively put me on a journey to better understand dog behavior and what makes for a harmonious dog-human relationship.
 It also made me keenly interested in helping others sort out common challenges of communication, build relationships of mutual respect and trust, and help their dogs be happy, well-adjusted family members.
-Another step in the journey, I am excited to pursue my internship with Canine Head Start.
+Another step in the journey, I am excited to join the team at Canine Head Start.